Skip to main content

 Guiding principles & values

 Whether you are doing a class project with a community, developing a research proposal, creating an advisory committee or hiring Indigenous employees, these principles and values can be applied to various collaborative contexts.
+To help you put into practice the principles and values, the guide includes questions to reflect on.

 Oral storytelling as a mode of transferring knowledge is fundamental to Indigenous communities.
 As such, listening is a core Indigenous principle.
 Listening means learning to be quiet, wait and be present.
 Taking the time to listen to the community’s stories because they are used to share experiences and knowledge.
-Your project should fulfil a need, respond to a demand, address a concern, voiced by the community.
+Your project should fulfill a need, respond to a demand, address a concern, voiced by the community.

 Indigenous Peoples and communities are the experts on their own needs.
 Imagine collaborating with people who embody thousands of years of experience on this earth.
 The collaborations you initiate with Indigenous individuals, organizations and communities will only be stronger by pulling together different types of expertise towards the same goal.

 Reciprocity is viewed as a non-material exchange that extends beyond the beginning and end of a project.
-Reciprocity is ensuring that your collaborators benefit from the partnership, and in the case of Indigenous individuals and communities, they should benefit the most.
+Reciprocity is ensuring that your collaborators benefit from the partnership and in the case of Indigenous individuals and communities, they should benefit the most.

-Fostering relationships with Indigenous Peoples and communities creates accountability and responsibility for what actions are acceptable, and for sustained action over time.
-This is fundamental to a meaningful coexistence.1 Relationship building is a shared process, and so is learning about the impacts of colonialism and the community’s history.
+Fostering relationships with Indigenous Peoples and communities creates accountability and responsibility for what actions are acceptable and for sustained action over time.
+This is fundamental to a meaningful coexistence.1 Relationship building is a shared process and so is learning about the impacts of colonialism and the community’s history.

 Indigenous expertise is often rooted in lived experience, stories, and traditional knowledge.
 An Indigenous collaborator who shares individual experience should be compensated fairly for their time and expertise.

 Unfortunately, Indigenous expertise is often sought without consent or compensation.
-Extraction from Indigenous communities has been going on since colonization and this includes resources, traditional knowledge, intellectual property, and time.
+Extraction from Indigenous communities has been going on since colonization and this includes resources, traditional knowledge, intellectual property and time.
 When approaching Indigenous communities and individuals, be aware of the power dynamics at play and that those dynamics can influence how Indigenous communities and individuals respond.

 Finally, it is recommended to take time to reflect on your position of power and privilege.
-“This is an important part of decolonization, as it forces [non-Indigenous] people to suppress their privileged voices and the notion of superiority that has been impressed upon them from birth, and to listen to the perspectives of [Indigenous Peoples]”2
+“This is an important part of decolonization, as it forces [non-Indigenous] people to suppress their privileged voices and the notion of superiority that has been impressed upon them from birth and to listen to the perspectives of [Indigenous Peoples]”2

 Dreamcatcher created by Amanda Shawayahamish